Eberbach Abbey

 Eberbach Abbey (German: Kloster Eberbach) is a former Cistercian monastery in Eltville in the Rheingau, Germany.
 On account of its Romanesque and early Gothic buildings it is considered one of the most significant architectural heritage sites in Hesse.

-In the winter of 1985/86 some of the interior scenes of The Name of the Rose were filmed here.
+In the winter of 1985/86 some of the interior scenes of the film The Name of the Rose were shot here.
 The abbey is a main venue of the annual Rheingau Musik Festival.

 History

 Abbey

 The first monastic house at the site was founded in 1116 by Archbishop Adalbert of Mainz, as a house of Augustinian canons.
 It was then bestowed by him in 1131 upon the Benedictines.
 This foundation failed to establish itself, and the successor, Kloster Eberbach, was founded in 1136 by Bernard of Clairvaux as the first Cistercian monastery on the east bank of the Rhine.

 Eberbach soon became one of the largest and most active monasteries of Germany.
 From it a number of other foundations were made: Schönau Abbey near Heidelberg in 1142; Otterberg Abbey in the Palatinate in 1144; Gottesthal Abbey near Liège in 1155; and Arnsburg Abbey in the Wetterau in 1174.
 At its height in the 12th and 13th centuries, the population is estimated to have been about 100 monks and over 200 lay brothers.

 Eberbach Abbey was also very successful economically, principally as a result of profits from the cultivation of vineyards and the production of wine.
 At least 14 members of the family of the Counts of Katzenelnbogen were buried in the church.
 Among them was Count Johann IV of Katzenelnbogen, who was the first to plant Riesling vines, in a new vineyard in the nearby village of Rüsselsheim, when the monks of Eberbach were still growing red grapes such as Grobrot, the earliest grape variety recorded in Eberbach.

 In about 1525 it is said that in the abbey there was an enormous wine barrel with a volume of between c.
 50,000 and 100,000 litres, which in the German Peasants' War of 1525 was heavily used by rebels from the Rheingau, who were encamped just below the monastery.

 During the Thirty Years' War, the abbey was severely damaged, beginning with an attack by the Swedish army in 1631.
 Many valuable items from the church and the library were looted, and the monks were forced to flee.
 Only 20 of them returned in 1635 to begin a laborious reconstruction.

 The 18th century was a period of great economic success: surviving accounts show that the abbey profits were regularly invested on the Frankfurt money market.

 The final decline set in with the French Revolution.
 After the Reichsdeputationshauptschluss the abbey was dissolved on 18 September 1803 and with its assets and territory became the property of Prince Friedrich Augustus of Nassau-Usingen.